Yves Boisset

-Yves Boisset (born 14 March 1939) is a French film director and scriptwriter.
+Yves Félix Claude Boisset (14 March 1939 – 31 March 2025) was a French film director and screenwriter.

+Early life

+Boisset was born 14 March 1939, in Paris, France.
+He studied at the Institut des hautes études cinématographiques (IDHEC).

+Career

 Boisset began his career as an assistant director.
-After working with such directors as Hossein, Ciampi, Melville and Clement, he began directing short films until the late 1960s when he made his feature film debut.
-Boisset frequently contributes to the scripts he shoots and is known for his fast-paced action-adventures and his social and political thrillers.
+After working with such directors as Hossein, Ciampi, Melville and Clément, he began directing short films until the late 1960s when he made his feature film debut.
+Boisset frequently contributed to the scripts he shot and was known for his fast-paced action-adventures and his social and political thrillers.
 His 1972 film L'Attentat entered into the 8th Moscow International Film Festival where it won the Silver Prize.